Forgotten SCIENCE FICTION HORROR movies from the 80s.

 Are you in the mood for an entertaining, funny and a little scary post-apocalyptic movie?
-You’re welcome!
+Here you go!
 In the 1980s, they had it too.
-Thom Eberhardt’s Night of the Comet is a real energy firecracker, which was created on the basis of a survey conducted by the director among teenagers.
+Night of the Comet by Thom Eberhardt is a real energy firecracker, which was created on the basis of a survey conducted by the director among teenagers.
 Obtaining answers from young girls about what they would do if the world suddenly ended and they were the few left alive, Eberhardt created perhaps the coolest female character of the 80s cinema – Reg, brilliantly played by the wonderful Catherine Mary Stewart.
 Perhaps I will sound like a stale 37-year-old, but it seems to me that films like Night of the Comet, full of enthusiasm, joy, inventiveness and cool atmosphere, will probably never come back.
 Lucky those who have VCRs in the attic and a lot of VHS with titles from the 80s.

 If it has ever crossed your mind (which I doubt) that there has never been a movie about space vampires in the history of cinema, you are very wrong, because there is such a creation.
-It is called Lifeforce and was made in the 1980s, and its director is the lamented Tobe Hooper.
+It’s called Lifeforce and it was made in the 1980s, and its director is the lamented Tobe Hooper.
 Lifeforce is a completely unique, large-scale work based on the novel by Colin Wilson.
 For some, Hooper’s production is a bunch of nonsense and absurdities, for others an addictive high-budget sci-fi horror reminiscent of Hammer films.
-I always enjoy Lifeforce, because I read it as a wonderful mess, a combination of Kubrick, Scott, Roeg and Spielberg influences with the charming insolence of Hooper’s work.
+I always enjoy ifeforce, because I see it as a wonderful mess, a combination of Kubrick, Scott, Roeg and Spielberg influences with the charming insolence of Hooper’s work.

 Deadly Friend (1986)

-Written by Bruce Joel Rubin (who wrote the screenplay for the later blockbuster Ghost) and directed by Wes Craven, Deadly Friendship is a pretty well-balanced mix of horror, science fiction and dark comedy.
-Pretty well, because Craven’s production fell victim to the demands of Warner Bros., whose bosses ordered the creator of the memorable Nightmare on Elm Street to add more blood and fear elements to Deadly Friend.
-As a result, a rather bizarre creation was created, at times even absurd, but in some twisted way fascinating.
+Written by Bruce Joel Rubin (who wrote the screenplay for the later blockbuster Ghost) and directed by Wes Craven, Deadly Friend is a pretty well-balanced mix of horror, science fiction and dark comedy.
+I wrote that quite well, because Craven’s production fell victim to the demands of Warner Bros., whose authorities ordered the creator of the memorable Nightmare on Elm Street to add more blood and fear elements to Deadly Friend.
+As a result, a rather bizarre creation was formed, at times even absurd, but in some twisted way fascinating.
 Personally, I see Deadly Friend primarily as a competition between two men for control over a certain woman.
 One is an abusive father, the other is a genius who is in love with the girl next door.
 Craven’s picture additionally has a wonderful BB robot and emanates a climate characteristic of the youth cinema of the 80s.

 Night of the Creeps (1986)